-This seems like a lot to learn–especially for the young Tiger Cubs, so I've put together some Bobcat Rank Review Pages that you may download and use.
+I've put together some Bobcat Review Pages that you may download and use.

-You might also want to check out these Bobcat activities that are designed to help the boys become familiar with some of the requirements.
+You might also want to check out these Bobcat requirements activities that are designed to help the Scouts become familiar with some of the requirements.

-What tips or tricks do you use to help your guys earn their Bobcat badge?
+What tips or tricks do you use to help your kiddos earn their Bobcat badge?

 Yours in Scouting,

 P.S.
 Check out this post to help you have an epic first Cub Scout den meeting!